Configure short-lived certificates

 To save time, you can use the following cloudflared command to print the required configuration command:

 $ cloudflared access ssh-config --hostname vm.example.com --short-lived-cert

-If you prefer to configure manually, these are the required commands:
+If you prefer to configure manually, this is an example of the generated SSH config:

 Connect through a browser-based terminal